reproducible-agile/agile2026_food_insecurity_anticipatory_action/README.md

    - execute all comparative analyses and skill assessment,
    - generate all figures, maps, and output files necessary to reproduce results.

 All outputs are written to the `figs/` and `data/outputs/` directories, that are created in the master script.
+All visualization styles to display output map files like in the paper are saved as a QGIS project in `QGIS/`.
 ---

 ## Repository structure